 What to Expect as a Politics Major

 To declare Politics as your major, prospective students must have taken for a grade any two Politics courses by the end of their sophomore Spring semester.
 The first two courses in Politics taken are considered prerequisites.
 Students may still choose Politics as their concentration even if they have not taken any 200-level introductory POL courses.
-More information on prerequisites can be found here.

 When signing into the Department, you will be asked to designate a primary field from the following: American Politics, Comparative Politics, International Relations, or Political Theory.
 Please be aware that in choosing your primary field, you must be prepared to take 3 courses in that field and also will need to write your senior thesis on a topic related to that field.
 You may opt to change your primary field no later than January of junior year, however.

-Politics majors are required to take 10 departmental courses, which include the 2 prerequisites and POL 300 (a required course that must be completed Fall semester of junior year).
+Politics concentrators are required to take 11 departmental courses, which include the 2 prerequisites and POL 300 (a required course that must be completed Fall semester of junior year).

 Three courses must be in the primary field, two in a secondary field, and one in a tertiary field.
 We refer to this as the 3-2-1 field distribution.
-More information about departmentals and field distribution requirements can be found here.
-You can also view courses by sub-fields here.
+Learn more about departmentals and field distribution requirements on our website, where you can also view courses by sub-fields.

 For the remaining 3 departmental courses, students may opt to take only POL courses and/or seek approval for up to 2 cognates.

-Cognates are courses outside of the department that are not cross-listed with POL but have substantial political science content of more than 50%.
-To seek cognate approval, students must do so from the Cognate Approval Advisor, Professor Kirkland, no later than the last day of classes within the semester they are taking the course.
+Cognates are courses outside of the Department that are not cross-listed with POL but have substantial political science content of more than 50%.
+To seek cognate approval, students must do so from the Cognate Approval Advisor, no later than the last day of classes within the semester they are taking the course.
 Cognates approvals are not retroactive to freshman or sophomore years.
-You can learn more about cognates here.

 Junior Independent Work